yassinebenaid/link-shortener/README.md

 ## How to start it again?

-To stop the application and remove any related containers:
+To run the application again

 ```bash
 ./vendor/bin/sail up -d